stennety/mywebsite/_posts/2024-02-20-Experimenting-with-Synthetic-Data-from-Large-Models.md

 I’m a huge fan of learning-by-doing, and especially early releases of models (2).
 The game-changer is that we can now use synthetic data from Generative AI solutions to get a large amount of high-quality training images, including a long tail of user behaviours (3).

 In this post, I'll share our learnings implementing the parts of "Learning Vision from Models Rivals Learning Vision from Data" (4).
-Even within the limited time of a hackathon, Isao (Ml Ops) and I (product) showed we can:
+Even within the limited time of a hackathon, Isao (Ml Ops) and I (Product) showed we can:
 - generate ground truth prompts for diffusion models like Stable Diffusion,
 - use those generated images to train a new model,